 The mission of the Master’s Degree in Public Administration at Marshall University is to prepare graduate students to competently lead and manage government and non-profit agencies.
 Our interdisciplinary curriculum strengthens students’ capacity for understanding the socioeconomic environments and geopolitical dimensions in which governments and non-profits work to meet societal needs, emphasizing the value of ethics, transparency and professional service in public administration.

-We are taking applications for the Summer and Fall 2014 semesters!
+We are taking applications for the Spring 2015 semester!
 To begin, click here.

-Registration for Fall courses begins March 31st!
-The following MPA courses will be taught this fall:
+The following MPA courses will be taught this spring:

 ACC 510, Survey of Accounting